• start here

 water filter: Katadyn BeFree 1.oL Water Filter

 Water sources in Patagonia are almost exclusively glacier-fed, so you can get away with drinking right from chilly streams along the trail.
-For the extra-cautious among us (which I’ve become after getting Giardia), a compact squeeze filter is the easiest way to guarantee clean water from the many streams and lakes you’ll pass on the trail.
+For the extra-cautious among us (which I’ve become after getting Giardia), a compact squeeze filter is the easiest way to guarantee clean water.

 2x water bottles: Nalgene Wide Mouth